gin66/FastAccelStepper/README.md

 * Allow the motor to continuously run in the current direction until stopMove() is called.
 * speed/acceleration can be varied while stepper is running (call to functions move or moveTo is needed in order to apply the new values)
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards with configurable delays
+* Enable pins can be shared between motors
+* Direction pins can be shared between motors
 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
 * Provide API to each steppers' command queue.
 Those commands are tied to timer ticks aka the CPU frequency!